timothee-haudebourg/khronos-egl/README.md

 A `shell.nix` file is present for nix users to build the crate easily.
 Just enter a new nix shell using the given configuration file, and `cargo build` should work.
+If you want to run the tests and examples you will need to use `shell-wayland.nix` instead that will also load wayland since most of them depend on it.

 ## Troubleshooting